-Richest Asian, Adani, targeted in $68B stock market rout
+Indian billionaire Adani at center of $68B stock market rout

 NEW DELHI (AP) — Asia’s richest man, Gautam Adani, saw his companies shed $68 billion in market value after short-selling firm Hindenburg Research accused him of “pulling the largest con in corporate history,” triggering a massive sell-off of Adani stocks.

-The report last week from U.S.-based Hindenburg attacked India’s second-largest conglomerate for alleged stock price manipulation and fraud just as the group began a share offering meant to raise $2.5 billion.
+The report by from U.S.-based Hindenburg about India’s second-largest conglomerate accused it of stock price manipulation and fraud just as the group began a share offering meant to raise $2.5 billion.

 Adani, 60, has since slid from a ranking of being the world’s third richest man to the 11th, as his net worth shrank more than $30 billion to an estimated $84 billion, according to Bloomberg’s Billionaire Index.